Get Rates Near You!

 Cons

-• Limited by Past Data: The other side of the coin is that a robo-advisor cannot see into the future any better than a human investment professional.
+• Limited by Past Data: A robo-advisor cannot see into the future any better than a human investment professional.
 In fact, robo-advisors work by looking into the past rather than into the future, and that can have its limitations.

 • Market Models May Not Be Accurate: The formulas used by robo-advisors to make decisions are based on the historical behavior of different assets.
-The problem is that history does not always repeat itself in a predictable manner.
+History does not always repeat itself in a predictable manner.
 When bond yields are unusually low and stock valuations are unusually high, the historical risk/reward characteristics of these asset classes may not be especially relevant.
 That would make the type of models used by robo-advisors less effective

 How to Choose a Robo-Advisor